The Isaias Group: United Nations ruling

 In 2016, the UN Human Rights Committee ruled that "Constituent Mandate 13", a measure quickly passed by the Ecuadorian legislature to approve seizure of The Isaias Group's assets, violated the right to due process of the Isaiah brothers, protected by Article 14 of the International Covenant on Civil and Political Rights, of which Ecuador is a subscriber.

 In 2016, the United Nations Human Rights Committee (OHCHR) ruled that former Ecuadorian president Rafael Correa violated the civil rights of the Isaias brothers.
 OHCHR ordered Ecuador to fully restore the seized properties to the Isaias brothers.
 The ruling "brings to light the depth of Correa’s corruption and abuse of power."
 After seizing their businesses, Correa passed an amendment to the country's constitution that related to the situation involving the Isaias brothers.
 The amendment (Mandate No. 13) made it illegal for the brothers to file legal actions.
 It also said that any judge who even heard such a case would be dismissed.
 In its ruling, OHCHR ruled that Mandate No. 13 violated Isaias’ rights.

 The National Court of Justice ruling

-Judges Daniella Camacho, Luis Rivera and Marco Ruiz signed the review sentence.
-The National Court of Justice (CNJ) restored the "constitutional state of innocence" of the brothers Roberto and William Isaías Dassum.
-In addition, it pointed out that the existence of the crime of embezzlement was not proven.
+In May 2021, a three-judge review panel of Ecuador's National Court of Justice (judges Daniella Camacho, Luis Rivera and Marco Ruiz) restored the "constitutional state of innocence" of Roberto and William Isaías Dassum, finding that the crime of embezzlement had not been proven.
+The court did not order the return of the seized assets.
+The ruling was issued in the same month that a new Ecuadorian government took office.